qmk/qmk_firmware/keyboards/nyquist/keymaps/DivergeJM/README.md

 * The navigation cluster (Up, Down, Left, Right) is a replication of the Navigation cluster on the *LOWER* layer.
 The scroll keys are analagous to the Page Up & down keys.
 * The primary click (right & left) buttons are on the right home row (index & middle fingers)
 * Secondary click buttons are above the standard keys (M3/Wheel click, M4, M5) but I do not use this function.
+* The RESET key will reset the board for flashing.
+I've placed this in the far-reach index positions so it is least likely to be pressed on accident.